 - 1. Coats, jackets or other attire normally worn as outerwear; - 2.
-All head coverings of any kind, including, but not limited to scarves, bandanas, masks, kerchiefs, athletic headbands, hats or caps, unless it is worn for bona fide religious reasons; - 3.
+All head coverings, including, but not limited to scarves, bandanas, masks, kerchiefs, athletic headbands, hats or caps, unless it is worn for bona fide religious reasons or is considered to be a protective hairstyle.
+The term "protective hairstyle' includes, but is not limited to, wigs, headwraps and hairstyles such as individual braids, cornrows, locs, twists, Bantu knots, afros and afro puffs.
+Notwithstanding the foregoing, health and safety concerns take precedence; - 3.
 Footwear that damages or marks floors or that is a safety hazard, including backless shoes, flip-flops and toeless shoes, crocs, heelies or slippers; - 4.
 Sunglasses, unless required by a doctor's order; - 5.
 Spiked or studded bracelets, oversized or multi-finger rings, belts or any other article or attire with spikes or studs attached; - 6.
 Attire or accessories that depict logo or emblems that encourage the use of drugs, tobacco products or alcoholic beverages; - 7.
-Attire that can create a hostile school environment or disrupt the educational process such as clothing with harassing symbols, pictures or vulgar, illegal, racial, sexist, or other discriminatory viewpoints which denigrate others on the basis of race, color, religion, creed, national origin, gender, sexual preference or disability; - Gang-related attire, including, but not limited, to gang colors, jewelry, emblems, badges, symbols, signs, or other insignia which are evidence of membership in or affiliation with a gang; - 9.
+Attire that can create a hostile school environment or disrupt the educational process such as clothing with harassing symbols, pictures or vulgar, illegal, racial, sexist, or other discriminatory viewpoints which denigrate others on the basis of race, color, religion, creed, national origin, gender, sexual preference or disability;

+- 8. Gang-related attire, including, but not limited, to gang colors, jewelry, emblems, badges, symbols, signs, or other insignia which are evidence of membership in or affiliation with a gang; - 9.
 Clothing that is overly revealing, including, but not limited to shirts and/or blouses that reveal the abdomen, chest, or undergarments; tank-tops; see-through clothing; shorts (mid-thigh shorts are acceptable); miniskirts; or pants that reveal the navel, upper thigh or undergarments.
 Underwear must be covered.
 Cleavage must be covered; and - 10.
 All pants must fit and be properly fastened.
 Students shall not wear pants that when fastened, sag or fit below the natural waist.
 No sweatpants.